JimberSoftware/docs/company/groups/groups.md

 Groups in the network setting act as a valuable mechanism for applying uniform network rules across multiple users, servers, and Network Isolation Access Clients (NIACs).

 The concept of groups brings a high level of versatility and control to your network management.
-For instance, a group named 'Developers' could be set up, with rules allowing them to communicate with the devices in the 'Servers' group.
-Simultaneously, a separate group such as 'Sales' could be configured to not have this access, thereby segmenting network interactions based on job function or department.
+For instance, a group named 'Developers' could be set up with rules allowing members of that group to communicate with the devices in the group 'Servers'.
+Simultaneously, a separate group such as 'Sales' could be configured not to have this access, thereby segmenting network interactions based on job function or department.

 This approach helps create a network landscape that aligns with your organization's unique operational dynamics, managing access, and communication based on the distinct needs and roles of different groups.
-In essence, the use of groups facilitates a more streamlined, controlled, and secure network environment.
+In essence, the use of groups facilitates a more streamlined, controlled and secure network environment.

 ![groups.png](/groups.png ':size=800')